 To integrate the underlying theoretical backdrop of emerging human rights norms with real life lawyering, students in the International Human Rights Clinic will directly participate in contemporary and compelling cases.
 Through their work on human rights projects, students will explore the relative merits and efficacy of various advocacy mechanisms in the context of real cases.
 Students will work collaboratively with domestic and international non-governmental organizations, grass-roots organizations, solidarity networks, attorneys, stakeholders, and other institutions engaging in human rights work, to advance political, economic, social and cultural human rights across borders.

-Spots available each semester: 8
+Spots available: 8

 Application Requirements: Resume, unofficial transcript, and International Human Rights Clinic application.